sczuba/Portfolio/README.md

-Here, you will find links to my completed python projects, R projects, SQl work, PDF's of my Tableau work, as well as a link to my published M.A. project.
-Thank you for checking it out!
+Here, you will find links to my completed python projects, R projects, SQl work, PDF's of my Tableau work, as well as a link to my published M.A. project (https://digitalcommons.buffalostate.edu/history_theses/53/) Thank you for checking it out!

 Sincerely,